Protocol as Poetry: A Case Study of Pak's Smart Contract-Based Protocol Art: Pak's Protocol Artworks

 \paragraph{Poetic Meaning-Making} Beyond its clever mechanics and record-breaking sales, \emph{The Fungible} resonated as a poetic statement on the fluid nature of value in the digital age.
-By literalizing the idea of fungibility – letting collectors accumulate and assemble value units (cubes) – Pak drew attention to the transactional element of art without forfeiting aesthetic intrigue.
+By literalizing the idea of fungibility---letting collectors accumulate and assemble value units (cubes)---Pak drew attention to the transactional element of art without forfeiting aesthetic intrigue.
 The collection as a whole becomes an allegory: the cubes symbolize the building blocks of value, and their conversion into unique artworks symbolizes the alchemy by which markets and perception turn the mundane into the precious.
-The open question \emph{The Fungible} leaves us with is whether art’s value is intrinsic or constructed: when a single pixel sells for \$1.36 million and thousands of identical cubes become rare sculptures through a smart contract, one is compelled to acknowledge the role of consensus, context, and collective belief in creating worth.
-In the broader digital art discourse, \emph{The Fungible} is seen as a work that married participatory art with commentary on economics, ultimately reminding us in a poignant way that even on the blockchain, value is a story we all collectively tell.

-\paragraph{Key Statistics} \textit{The Fungible} drop took place 12–14 April 2021 on Nifty Gateway, generating approximately \$16.8 million in sales over three days .
-The open edition “Cubes” were sold in timed windows at \$500, \$1,000, and \$1,500 price points on successive days, with a total of 23,598 cubes purchased.
-These merged into 6,156 NFTs , distributed to 1,659 unique buyers (reflecting many bought multiple cubes).
-Sotheby’s auctioned \textit{The Pixel} for \$1.36 million and \textit{The Switch} for \$1.44 million , each becoming one of the earliest NFT artworks to surpass \$1 million.
-The special one-of-one \textit{The Cube} was awarded to the top cube buyer (who acquired 1,000 cubes), and 100 editions of \textit{Complexity} were awarded to the next 100 top buyers .
-In total, over 3,080 transactions were recorded during the primary sale.
-At the time, it set a record for the largest NFT sale by a single artist on a platform, until Pak’s own \textit{Merge} later that year.
+The open question \emph{The Fungible} leaves us with is whether art's value is intrinsic or constructed: when a single pixel sells for \$1.36 million and thousands of identical cubes become rare sculptures through a smart contract, one is compelled to acknowledge the role of consensus, context, and collective belief in creating worth.
+In the broader digital art discourse, \emph{The Fungible} is seen as a work that married participatory art with commentary on economics, ultimately reminding us in a poignant way that even on the blockchain, value is a story we all collectively tell. \paragraph{Key Statistics} \textit{The Fungible} drop took place 12--14 April 2021 on Nifty Gateway, generating approximately \$16.8 million in sales over three days.
+The open edition ``Cubes'' were sold in timed windows at \$500, \$1,000, and \$1,500 price points on successive days, with a total of 23,598 cubes purchased.
+These merged into 6,165 NFTs, distributed to 3,080 unique buyers (reflecting many bought multiple cubes).
+Sotheby's auctioned \textit{The Pixel} for \$1.36 million and \textit{The Switch} for \$1.44 million, each becoming one of the earliest NFT artworks to surpass \$1 million.
+The special one-of-one \textit{The Cube} was awarded to the top cube buyer, and 100 editions of \textit{Complexity} were awarded to the next 100 top buyers.
+In total, over 3,080 unique buyers participated in the primary sale.
+At the time, it set a record for the largest NFT sale by a single artist on a platform, until Pak's own \textit{Merge} later that year.